-- 11.11.1 the percentage of each Trust's assets which will be subject to special arrangements arising from their illiquid nature, including an overview of any special arrangements in place, the valuation methodology applied to assets which are subject to such arrangements and how management and performance fees will apply to these assets; - 11.11.2 the current risk profile of the Trust, and information on the risk management systems used by the Manager to manage those risks; - 11.11.3 the total amount of leverage employed by the Trust calculated in accordance with the gross and commitment methods; and - 11.11.4 any material changes to the information above.
+- 12.11.1 the percentage of the Trust's assets which will be subject to special arrangements arising from their illiquid nature, including an overview of any special arrangements in place, the valuation methodology applied to assets which are subject to such arrangements and how management and performance fees will apply to these assets; - 12.11.2 any new arrangements for managing the liquidity of the Trust; - 12.11.3 the current risk profile of the Trust, and information on the risk management systems used by the Manager to manage those risks; - 12.11.4 the total amount of leverage employed by the Trust calculated in accordance with the gross and commitment methods; and - 12.11.5 any material changes to the information above.

 It is intended that Unitholders will be notified promptly of any material changes to the liquidity management systems and procedures such as the suspension of redemptions, the deferral of redemptions or similar special liquidity arrangements.
-It is intended that any changes to the maximum level of leverage which the Trust may employ will be provided to Unitholders without undue delay.
+It is intended that any changes to the maximum level of leverage which the Manager may employ on behalf of the Trust, and any right of reuse of collateral or any guarantee granted under the Trust's leveraging arrangements will be provided to Unitholders without undue delay.

-11.12 Changes to the Trust
+12.12 Changes to the Trust